hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

 remote work environment, you have to be intentional and actively foster it.

-Culture is what you do, not what you say you do.
+**Culture is what you do**, not what you say you do.
 Culture is made up of the shared practices that you have in common, and what they reflect about your values as a team.
 Do you silently tolerate an in-crowd or do you actively practice and foster open communication channels that include everyone on your team?
 Do you favor extroverts, or do you give a voice to everyone?
-Remote work is a great opportunity to reflect on different ways of working and interacting.
+Remote work is a great opportunity to **reflect on different ways of working and interacting**.
 Whatever practices you adopt will inevitably reflect and determine the culture of your team.

 We recommend you use the remote work opportunity to be deliberate